rdewolff/meteor-temple/README.md

 ## TODO / TOFIX

+- Navigating from a list to a detail page : ability to navigate the items with previous & next arrows.
+- Define data visible/accessible in the view.
-- advanced search via minimal/reusable config options
+- advanced search via minimal/reusable config options and/or components
   - first a search form with advanced controls (like text, date, listbox, 'smart drop down', etc..)
   - then make it dynamic
 - translation, implement i18n with database.
 Check https://github.com/TAPevents/tap-i18n-db which seems pretty cool!